varigence/docs/bimlflex/adf-deployment/using-azure-portal.md

  > Your Data Factory will be named something like `ADF-<HashKey>` or the `Settings.AzureDataFactoryName`.

 You have now successfully deployed your ADF assets using the Azure Portal.
-You can start your pipeline by starting the trigger from inside the authoring tool.
+You can start your pipeline(s) inside of the ADF authoring tool.